vburckhardt/markdown-llm-corrector/samples/cbr_corrected.md

 The module also pre-creates CBR zones for each service in the account as a best practice.
 CBR rules associated with these CBR zones can be set by using the `custom_rule_contexts_by_service` variable.

 Important: To avoid unexpected breakage in the account against which this module is executed, the CBR rule enforcement mode is set to 'report' (or 'disabled' for services not supporting 'report' mode) by default.
-It is recommended to test out this module first with these default settings and then use the `target_service_details` variable to set the enforcement mode to "enabled" gradually by service.
+It is recommended to test this module first with these default settings and then use the `target_service_details` variable to set the enforcement mode to "enabled" gradually by service.
 The [usage example](../../examples/fscloud/) demonstrates how to set the enforcement mode to 'enabled' for the Key Protect ("kms") service.

 ## Note
 The services 'compliance', 'directlink', 'iam-groups', 'containers-kubernetes', 'user-management' does not support restriction per location.